RedberryInternship/example-project-laravel/README.md

 <img src="./readme/assets/services.svg">

 #
-As Stated above E Space Application consists of several parties which are closely connected with each other.
+As stated above E Space Application consists of several parties which are closely connected with each other.
 Application is hosted in AWS Cloud, which consists of several services:
 * **ECS Server** which holds E-Space Codebase, that itself consists of several modules:
   * ***Super Admin Nova*** - gives ability to the E-Space HQ to have control over everything.